joelmccracken/Odyssey/README.md

 The side goal is to discover how Ruby might do macros better than Lisp, with its increased expressiveness.

+The thing about lisp macros are that they aren't /really/ homoiconic, or the idea of describing them as homoiconic is disingenuous.
+Basically, the standard way for a macro to work

 Overview
 --------
 Project consists of a few components